10-Andy/What-The-Forecast/README.md

 directory to be.
 1. Type **git clone** and paste the URL copied from step 3.
 1. Press **Enter** to create your clone.

+## **How to fork the Repository**

+Fork the GitHub Reopsitory makes a copy of the orginal to view and/or make changes without affecting the orignal.
+Follow these steps:
+1. Login into Github and select the Repository you would like to "Fork".
+1. Select **Fork** Button on the top right of the page.
+1. A copy is now in your Github account.

 ## **Credits**